jlenain/flaapluc/README.md

 git clone https://github.com/jlenain/flaapluc.git
 ```

+Information on installation and setup can be found in `INSTALL`.

 ## Implementation

 The pipeline includes:

-- automaticLightCurve.py: to process a single source.
+- flaapluc: to process a single source.
-- processAllSources.py: to process a bunch of sources, which actually calls the script `automaticLightCurve.py` for each individual source.
+- flaapluc-allsources: to process a bunch of sources, which actually calls the class `automaticLightCurve` for each individual source.
 - listSources.txt: an example of a list of sources.
 - dummy.cfg: a configuration file where the user enters the configuration to make the pipeline work, such as file paths for inputs and outputs.
 You can of course have use several configuration files in one site.
 - README.md: this file.